minprog/programmeren-2/problems/queue/lab/README.md

 Once you have done this, and some other part of the code tries to dequeue an element while the queue is empty, you will get an `AssertionError` on the line you just added.
 This helps you immediately understand that there's a problem in `dequeue()` and that the problem is that the queue size is `0`.

-Add the assertion above to the `dequeue()` method and add a test to check if an error can be triggered.
+**Add the assertion** above to the `dequeue()` method and add a test to check if an error can be triggered.

-Note an error such as this will not help the *user* of a program in which your `Queue` class is implemented.
-To a user, an `AssertionError` means nothing!
+Note that such an error will **not** help the *user* of a program in which your `Queue` class is implemented.
+To a user, an `AssertionError` means nothing but confusion!
 So, assertions are first and foremost a tool to help find the root cause of problems in your own code.

 {% next %}

-## Resume
+## Conclusion

-Having implemented the queue class, you should notice what it *doesn't* support.
+Having implemented the `Queue` class, you should notice what it *doesn't* support.
 You can't, for example, take a look at the second element of a queue, unless you remove the first one.
 And you definitely can't dequeue an element from the back of the queue.
 All in all, a queue is a lot less flexible than a standard Python structure such as a list or a dictionary.
 So why use a queue at all?
 Two principles of object oriented programming are at play here:

 1. Our class provides a simple to use *interface* for a very specific task.
 This makes the code that *uses* the queue much simpler to read.
 In this case, an experienced programmer recognizes the enqueue and dequeue operations and immediately understands what's going on.